RasaHQ/calm-langgraph-customer-service-comparison/README.md

-# CALM Reimplementation of LangGraph's customer service bot
+# CALM Reimplementation of LangGraph's customer service bot without OpenAI models

-This is a reimplementation of langgraph's [customer support](https://langchain-ai.github.io/langgraph/tutorials/customer-support/customer-support/) example in Rasa's [CALM](https://rasa.com/docs/rasa-pro/calm/) paradigm
-There's a [YouTube video](https://www.youtube.com/watch?v=b3XsvoFWp4c) that provides a walkthrough of langgraph's implementation.
+This branch includes instructions for running [CALM Reimplementation of LangGraph's customer service bot](https://github.com/RasaHQ/calm-langgraph-customer-service-comparison) without utilizing OpenAI models.

+## Why consider using custom LLM models?

+- **Cost-effectiveness**
+By default, CALM uses OpenAI models for powering LLM-based components like the Command Generator and Contextual Response Rephraser.
+While powerful OpenAI models provide great performance results, they can be quite costly when running assistants in production.
+The modular nature of CALM enables developers to use smaller, more cost-effective models that can be fine-tuned for specific tasks.
+Often, these models provide great performance results while keeping the cost low.

+- **Customization and availability**
+By using custom, open-source LLMs, developers can avoid vendor lock-in and rate limits imposed by third-party LLM providers.

 ## Skills